Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Preliminaries

-Assumption 2 imposes the retraction smooth of function $\Phi(x)$, as in \cite{sato2019riemannian,han2020variance,han2020riemannian}.
-Assumption 3 imposes the strongly concave of $f(x,y)$ on variable $y$, as in \citep{lin2019gradient,luo2020stochastic}.
-Assumption 4 guarantees the feasibility of the nonconvex-strongly-concave problems, as in \citep{lin2019gradient,luo2020stochastic}.
-Assumption 5 imposes the bounded variance of stochastic (Riemannian) gradients, which is commonly used in the stochastic optimization \citep{han2020variance,lin2019gradient,luo2020stochastic}.
+Assumption 2 imposes the smooth of function $\Phi(x)$ over Riemannian manifold $\mathcal{M}$, as in \cite{sato2019riemannian,han2021improved,han2020riemannian}.
+Assumption 3 imposes the strongly concave of $f(x,y)$ on variable $y$, as in \cite{lin2019gradient,luo2020stochastic}.
+Assumption 4 guarantees the feasibility of the GNSC minimax problem (\ref{eq:1}), as the nonconex-strongly-concave minimax optimization on Euclidean space used in \cite{lin2019gradient,luo2020stochastic}.
+Assumption 5 imposes the bounded variance of stochastic (Riemannian) gradients, which is commonly used in the stochastic optimization \cite{han2021improved,lin2019gradient,luo2020stochastic}.